forfuturellc/migrate/README.md

 # manage database migrations, using this tool.

 # Run migrations.
+# The tool does not know which database version you are currently at.
+# We need to explicitly specify this using the `--current` options.
-# Assume we are in version 1.0.0 already (using the --current option).
+# Let's assume we are at version `1.0.0` and we want to migrate to
+# another version i.e. `1.1.0`
-$ npx migrate --current 1.0.0
+$ npx migrate \
+    --current 1.0.0 \
+    1.1.0

 # From now on, we do NOT need to specify the --current option.
 # The tool keeps history.